Altinity/terraform-aws-eks-clickhouse/docs/README.md

 ## Key Features

-This architecture is designed to provide a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
-The focus on autoscaling, storage management, and proper IAM configurations highlights its suitability for enterprise-level deployments using the following resources:
+This architecture is provides a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
+The focus on autoscaling, storage management, and proper IAM configurations its suitability for enterprise-level deployments using the following resources:

 - **IAM Roles and Policies**: There are several IAM roles and policies created for different purposes, such as the EKS cluster role, node role, and a specific role for the EBS CSI driver.
 These roles and policies ensure appropriate permissions for the cluster to interact with other AWS services.

-- **EKS Cluster**: The script sets up an AWS EKS cluster (`aws_eks_cluster.this`).
+- **EKS Cluster**: The module sets up an AWS EKS cluster (`aws_eks_cluster.this`).
 It specifies the EKS version, role ARN, and VPC configuration, ensuring the cluster is isolated within a VPC.

 - **Node Groups**: Multiple EKS node groups (`aws_eks_node_group.this`) are created, each configured with specific instance types and subnet associations.
 This setup allows for a diversified and scalable node environment.

 - **Kubernetes Autoscaler**: A Kubernetes deployment is configured for the cluster autoscaler.
 This deployment ensures the cluster can scale its nodes based on the workload demands automatically.

-- **EBS CSI Driver**: The script includes setup for the EBS CSI driver, which is crucial for managing storage volumes in AWS.
+- **EBS CSI Driver**: The module includes setup for the EBS CSI driver, which is crucial for managing storage volumes in AWS.
 This includes roles, policy attachments, and Kubernetes configurations (like `kubernetes_csi_driver_v1`) for the CSI driver to function correctly.

-- **Networking**: The script includes configurations for VPCs, subnets, route tables, and internet gateways, which are essential for the network infrastructure of the EKS cluster.
+- **Networking**: It also includes configurations for VPCs, public subnets, route tables, and internet gateways, which are essential for the network infrastructure of the EKS cluster.

 - **Storage and Resource Access**: Kubernetes roles, role bindings, and service accounts are defined for different components, particularly for the EBS CSI driver, ensuring the right permissions for accessing and managing resources.